 Getting around the Nusa Islands

 Nusa Lembongan & Ceningan

 Nusa Lembongan and Ceningan are very small islands, so everything is only a short drive away.
 The best option would be to rent a scooter which will cost you 70K IDR for the day.
 This way you’ll have the freedom to explore everything that the islands have to offer at your own pace.
 The roads are mostly paved so getting around yourself is fairly easy.
-It only took us a single day to explore everything on both Nusa Lembongan and Ceningan as most places were only a short 5-10 minute drive away from each other.
+It only took us a single day to explore everything on both Nusa Lembongan and Ceningan.
+Most places were only a short 5-10 minute drive away from each other.